Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Januari 2026 11.06.53 UTC
+- WIB: Rabu, 7 Januari 2026 12.35.45 UTC
-- WITA: Rabu, 7 Januari 2026 12.06.53 UTC
+- WITA: Rabu, 7 Januari 2026 13.35.45 UTC
-- WIT: Rabu, 7 Januari 2026 13.06.53 UTC
+- WIT: Rabu, 7 Januari 2026 14.35.45 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational